 4. Election of one or two persons to verify the minutes.

-5. Determination of whether the meeting has been convened in the proper manner.
+5. The matter of whether the general meeting has been duly convened.

-6. Presentation of the annual report and the auditor’s report and, where applicable, the consolidated financial statements and auditor’s report for the group.
+6. Presentation of the annual report and the audit report and, as applicable, consolidated accounts and group audit report.

 7. Resolution in respect of

-a) adoption of the income statement and the balance sheet as well as the consolidated income statement and the consolidated balance sheet;
+a) adoption of the income statement and the balance sheet and consolidated income statement and consolidated balance sheet;

-b) allocation of the company’s profit or loss according to the adopted balance sheet;
+b) allocation regarding the company’s profit or loss in accordance with the adopted balance sheet;

 c) discharge from liability for the board members and the managing director.

-8. Determination of the number of board members and deputy board members and, where applicable, the number of auditors and deputy auditors or registered public accounting firms.
+8. Determination of the number of directors and deputy directors and, as applicable, the number of auditors and deputy auditors or, alternatively, registered public accounting firms.

-9. Determination of fees to the board of directors and the auditors.
+9. Determination of remuneration to the board of directors and the auditors.

-10. Election of board members, deputy board members and chairman of the board and, where applicable, auditors and deputy auditors or registered public accounting firms.
+10. Election of the directors, deputy directors and chairman and, as applicable, auditors and deputy auditors or, alternatively, registered public accounting firms.

-11. Any other matter to be dealt with at the meeting pursuant to the Swedish Companies Act (2005:551) or the articles of association.
+11. Other matters which shall be dealt with at the general meeting under the Swedish Companies Act (2005:551) or the articles of association.

 § 14 Financial year

-The shares of the company shall be registered in a CSD register in accordance with the Financial Instruments Accounts Act (1998:1479)
+The company’s shares shall be registered in a central securities depository register in accordance with to the Financial Instruments Accounts Act (1998:1479).

 § 16 Post-transfer acquisition right

-If a share of class A (“A-share”) is transferred from one shareholder to another shareholder in the company, or to someone who is not previously a shareholder in the company (the acquirer), in cases other than when the A-share is transferred to A-shareholder’s child, grandchild or great grandchild by means of gift, inheritance or a will,the A-share shall immediately be offered by the acquirer for purchase pursuant to post-transfer acquisition rights to the other holders of A-shares by submission of a written notification to the company’s board of directors.
-The acquisition of the A-share shall then be verified.
+If a series A share (A-share) is transferred from one shareholder to another shareholder in the company or to a person, who previously was not a shareholder in the company, (the acquirer), in cases other than when an A-share is transferred to an A-shareholder’s children, grand or great grandchildren through a gift, inheritance or will, the A-share shall immediately, by the acquirer, be offered to the other owners of A-shares for redemption through a written notice to the company’s board of directors.
+The notice shall be accompanied by proof of access to the A-share.

-Upon notification of the transfer of an A-share, the board of directors shall immediately in writing notify each party with a postal address noted in the share register or otherwise known to the company, who is entitled to purchase the shares, requesting such party wanting to make use of its purchase right, to submit to the company a written notice to exercise the post-transfer acquisition rights within two (2) months of the notification to the board of directors of the transfer of the A-share.
-The purchase may not be made for a smaller number of shares than those covered by the post-transfer acquisition right.
+When the notice has been made regarding the transfer of the A-share, the board of directors shall immediately, in writing, notify all shareholders entitled to redemption, whose postal addresses are registered in the share register or is otherwise known to the company, with a request that, if the shareholder wishes to exercise the redemption right, to present, in writing, the redemption claims to the company within two (2) months, counted from the notice with the board of directors of the transfer of the A-share.
+Redemption may not be made regarding a lesser number of shares than encompassed by the post-transfer acquisition right.

-If, within the stipulated time period, no party entitled to exercise post-transfer acquisition rights submits a request to purchase, or payment of the purchase price is not effected within the stipulated time, the acquirer shall be entitled to be registered as owner of the A-share.
+If no one entitled to redemption makes a redemption claim or if the redemption price is not paid within the prescribed time period, the acquirer is entitled to be registered as holder of the A-share.

-In the event of a dispute about the purchase between the acquirer and the party seeking to exercise post-transfer acquisition rights, such dispute shall be resolved through arbitration in accordance with the Swedish Arbitration Act in force at the time the dispute is referred to arbitration.
+In the event of a dispute regarding the matter of redemption between the acquirer and the person making the redemption claim, such a dispute shall be settled by arbitration in accordance with the Swedish law on arbitral proceeding applicable at the time when the action is brought.

-According to chapter 4 section 29 of the Swedish Companies Act (2005:551) an obligation to offer the shares for purchase pursuant to post-transfer acquisition rights as set out above arises for a decedent’s estate if the shares are not transferred to a new owner within one year from the date of death.
+Under chapter 4, section 29 in the Swedish Companies Act (2005:551) a post-transfer acquisition right as described above applies to an estate if the shares are not transferred to a new owner within one year of death.

-These articles of association have been adopted at the Annual General Meeting on May 14, 2020.
+These articles of association have been adopted by the annual general meeting on 11 May 2021.